study-ORCATech-cloud/git-labs/LAB04-Reset-Vs-Revert/LAB.md

 ## Task 5: Working with Remote Repositories
 * Create a third branch called `remote-simulation` from your original main branch.
-* Make a change to `app.py` and commit it.
+* Make a change to `app.txt` and commit it.
 * Pretend this branch has been pushed to a shared remote repository.
 * Try using both reset and revert to undo the change, and explain in `COMPARISON.md` which approach is safer for changes that have been pushed.

 ## Task 6: Revert a Merge Commit
 * Create two new branches: `feature-x` and `feature-y` from your main branch.
-* Make distinct changes to `app.py` in each branch and commit them.
+* Make distinct changes to `app.txt` in each branch and commit them.
 * Switch back to main and merge `feature-x` with `--no-ff` option to force a merge commit.
 * Use `git revert -m 1 <merge-commit-hash>` to revert the merge.
 * Document this process in a file called `MERGE-REVERT.md`.